Your mouthwash can be toxic! Know how to make natural mouthwash at home

-It’s difficult to escape toxic products because we come across them several times daily and use them without thinking twice.
+It is difficult to escape toxic products because we come across them several times daily and use them without thinking twice.
 In fact, many beauty and hygiene products come under the list of toxic substances.
-You expose yourself to various chemicals when you use detergents, bug sprays, mouthwashes...
-Oh, in case you didn’t know, mouthwash is toxic!
+You expose yourself to various chemicals when you use detergents, bug sprays and mouthwashes.
+In case you didn’t know, mouthwash is toxic.

 For better or worse, you require a lot of mouthwash and you end up ingesting a lot of it.
 This is dangerous because it contains chemicals like chlorhexidine gluconate, ethanol (ethyl alcohol), and methyl salicylate which can become poisonous.
 Though the odour-causing bacteria in your mouth may be reduced by these chemicals, high-concentrations can actually disrupt your cell membrane.
-And guess what, chemicals like ethanol and alcohol have been linked to an increased risk of oral cancer.
+Chemicals like ethanol and alcohol have been linked to an increased risk of oral cancer.

-But, of course you can’t ditch the mouthwash because bad breath can be a mood- killer.
+But, of course you can’t ditch the mouthwash because bad breath is worse.
 Don’t worry, you can make your own natural mouthwash at home and be toxin-free.

 A DIY mouthwash can provide multiple benefits for your mouth and overall health.
-Here are some benefits listed to convince you in their favour.
+Here are some benefits listed.

 Cost- Homemade mouthwashes are inexpensive and will cause only a fraction of what your store-bought bottle does.
 Yet, they give you the same or better benefits.